tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 from zip.addrespoint;

--- keeping track which quartier has a zip assigned alter table noise_merged add column got_zip boolean;
+-- keeping track which quartier has a zip assigned alter table noise_merged add column gotzip boolean;

 -- and make a new table based on those settlements
 -- that only have one zip code